Common Questions

 Getting Started

-Currently we treat patients living in Utah and Idaho.
+Currently we treat patients living in Utah, Idaho, Wyoming, and Florida.

 This practice uses a structured, phase-based model of care designed for complex and chronic conditions that require ongoing monitoring and treatment adjustments over time rather than isolated visits.
 The goal is to provide organized, consistent, long-term care for complex conditions.